wooorm/html-element-attributes/readme.md

 ## API

+This package exports the following identifiers: `htmlElementAttributes`.
+There is no default export.

 ### `htmlElementAttributes`

-`Object.<Array.<string>>` — Map of lower-case tag-names to an array of lower-case attribute names.
+`Object.<string, string[]>` — Map of lowercase tag names to an array of lowercase attribute names.

-The object contains one special key: `'*'`, which contains global attributes which apply to all HTML elements.
+The object contains one special key: `'*'`, which contains global attributes that apply to all HTML elements.

 ## Related